 Nobody likes to hear the same old method book songs over and over again every recital either!
 For some unique, fresh and exciting supplementary repertoire that’s perfect for recitals check out PianoBookClub!

 Recitals should never last more than 45 min to 1 hour.
 If you have a large studio consider splitting it into two (or more!) recitals.
 Include student duets to decrease the number of performances and choose one really great selection per student instead of several.
 By keeping your recitals short and sweet you will encourage future participation on the part of both your students and their families.

 5. Tuck Some Aside For Unexpected Company

 Just because your students are only performing one selection at your recital doesn’t mean they should only learn one piece.
 Create a mini-recital list for each student so they can play over the holiday for friends and family who visit.
 Polish these pieces as much as you do their main performance pieces.
 Use the motivation of the recital date to encourage practice among a variety of pieces, not just one.
 Recitals are a learning experience… so use them to their full potential in the preparation weeks.

-Use Christmas music as sight reading practice during these next two months.
-By exposing your students to a wide sampling of music of the season you are building their repertoire knowledge while they work on their sight reading skills.
+Use Christmas music as sight-reading practice during these next two months.
+By exposing your students to a wide sampling of the music of the season you are building their repertoire knowledge while they work on their sight-reading skills.
 There’s nothing worse than playing the same piano piece for 6 weeks.
-Shake it up with sight reading, lead sheets, chording… all things you can easily do with Christmas Carols.
+Shake it up with sight-reading, lead sheets, chording… all things you can easily do with Christmas Carols.

 And so with these 6 tips in mind, think like a Gingerbread Man and ease into your Christmas holidays with a recital that is merry and bright…. and that doesn’t leave you gulping down a stiff eggnog behind your tree.